 Publication and Presentation

 Understanding a specific walkable space via the phenomenon of Chinese street vending: An actor-network theory analysis.
-Published by Asian Journal of Behavioural Studies, 2018, Ziwen Sun, Simon Bell, Iain Scott (Forthcoming).
+Asian Journal of Behavioural Studies (peer-reviewed), Ziwen Sun, Simon Bell, Iain Scott, 2018.

 How Does Street Vending Contribute to Walkability?
 A Report on a Study in Yuncheng, China.
-Published by Environment-Behaviour Proceedings Journal (peer-review), vol.1, no.4, 2016, p.203-213, Ziwen Sun, Simon Bell, Iain Scott.
+Environment-Behaviour Proceedings Journal (peer-reviewed), vol.1, no.4, 2016, p.203-213, Ziwen Sun, Simon Bell, Iain Scott.

 The Study of Walk Score and its Enlightenment in China: Based on the International Research Development.
 Conference Proceedings.
-Published by Chinese Annual National Planning Conference, 2015, Ziwen Sun, Can Liu, Weijing Kong.
+Chinese Annual National Planning Conference, 2015, Ziwen Sun, Can Liu, Weijing Kong.

 Learning public life and public space from Gangxia, Shenzhen.
 Book Chapter.
-Published by Retumu Urban Rural Institute, p.40-73, 2015, Ziwen Sun, Weijing Kong.
+Retumu Urban Rural Institute, p.40-73, 2015, Ziwen Sun, Weijing Kong.

 Choices and Motivation (Invited Speaker), Alumni Talks, University of Sheffield, May 2017.